rancher/rancher-docs/docs/how-to-guides/new-user-guides/launch-kubernetes-with-rancher/launch-kubernetes-with-rancher.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/launch-kubernetes-with-rancher"/>
 </head>

-You can have Rancher launch a Kubernetes cluster using any nodes you want.
-When Rancher deploys Kubernetes onto these nodes, you can choose between [Rancher Kubernetes Engine](https://rancher.com/docs/rke/latest/en/) (RKE) or [RKE2](https://docs.rke2.io) distributions.
-Rancher can launch Kubernetes on any computers, including:

-- Bare-metal servers
-- On-premise virtual machines
-- Virtual machines hosted by an infrastructure provider
+Rancher allows you to launch a Kubernetes cluster on different types of nodes, including bare-metal servers, on-premise virtual machines, and virtual machines from an infrastructure provider.
+When deploying Kubernetes to these nodes, Rancher gives you the option to use [RKE2](https://docs.rke2.io).

 Rancher can install Kubernetes on existing nodes, or it can dynamically provision nodes in an infrastructure provider and install Kubernetes on them.

-Rancher can also create pools of nodes.
-One benefit of installing Kubernetes on node pools hosted by an infrastructure provider is that if a node loses connectivity with the cluster, Rancher can automatically create another node to join the cluster to ensure that the count of the node pool is as expected.
+Rancher can also create pools of machines.
+One benefit of installing Kubernetes on machine pools hosted by an infrastructure provider is that if a node loses connectivity with the cluster, Rancher can automatically create another node to join the cluster to ensure that the count of the machine pool is as expected.

-## RKE

-### Requirements

-If you use RKE to set up a cluster, your nodes must meet the [requirements](../kubernetes-clusters-in-rancher-setup/node-requirements-for-rancher-managed-clusters.md) for nodes in downstream user clusters.

-### Launching Kubernetes on New Nodes in an Infrastructure Provider

-Using Rancher, you can create pools of nodes based on a [node template](use-new-nodes-in-an-infra-provider/use-new-nodes-in-an-infra-provider.md#node-templates).
-This node template defines the parameters you want to use to launch nodes in your cloud providers.

-One benefit of installing Kubernetes on node pools hosted by an infrastructure provider is that if a node loses connectivity with the cluster, Rancher can automatically create another node to join the cluster to ensure that the count of the node pool is as expected.

-For more information, refer to the section on [launching Kubernetes on new nodes.](use-new-nodes-in-an-infra-provider/use-new-nodes-in-an-infra-provider.md)

-### Launching Kubernetes on Existing Custom Nodes

-In this scenario, you want to install Kubernetes on bare-metal servers, on-prem virtual machines, or virtual machines that already exist in a cloud provider.
-With this option, you will run a Rancher agent Docker container on the machine.

-If you want to reuse a node from a previous custom cluster, [clean the node](../manage-clusters/clean-cluster-nodes.md) before using it in a cluster again.
-If you reuse a node that hasn't been cleaned, cluster provisioning may fail.

-For more information, refer to the section on [custom nodes.](../../../reference-guides/cluster-configuration/rancher-server-configuration/use-existing-nodes/use-existing-nodes.md)

-### Programmatically Creating RKE Clusters

-The most common way to programmatically deploy RKE clusters through Rancher is by using the Rancher2 Terraform provider.
-The documentation for creating clusters with Terraform is [here.](https://registry.terraform.io/providers/rancher/rancher2/latest/docs/resources/cluster)

 ## RKE2